 It’s important to note some nuances:

-When implementing a Bloom Filter, you typically start with your desired false positive rate (pp) and expected number of items (nn), then use these formulas to calculate the optimal mm and kk.
+When implementing a Bloom Filter, you typically start with your desired false positive rate () and expected number of items (), then use these formulas to calculate the optimal and .
 However, remember that these are theoretical optimums.
 In real-world scenarios, you may need to adjust based on practical constraints like memory availability or computational resources.

 Tips and Tricks from the Trenches